Scholarships, Bursaries, and Awards

 Guaranteed Entrance Scholarships

-International Baccalaureate (IB) and United World College (UWC) Excellence Awards
+- United World College (UWC) Excellence Awards

 You are considered a transfer student if you have completed 18 transferable credit units or more at another post-secondary institution.
 To be eligible for a Transfer Scholarship, you must have completed a minimum of 24 transferable credits in the academic year preceding your transfer to the U of S.